Radius-coder/JS-Idle-clicker/README.md

 ## What is it
 It is an idle clicker web-based game.
 It uses counters to track money and buttons to increase the counters.
+Prices of counters increase as the user buys more.
+Buttons are hidden if the user does not have enough.

 ![image](https://user-images.githubusercontent.com/67561957/221523572-424ecf08-d270-4950-9bba-25d1f0e000b2.png)